World Affairs Councils of America

-The World Affairs Councils of America is a network of 93 autonomous and nonpartisan councils across 40 states.
+The World Affairs Councils of America is a network of 90 autonomous and nonpartisan councils serving 43 states.
+As of 2023, it has an annual reach of over 200,000 people.
+It is the largest nonprofit international affairs organization in the United States.

 History

-The World Affairs Councils of America was founded in 1918.
-It is the largest nonprofit international affairs organization in the United States.
+The World Affairs Councils of America was founded in 1918 as the League of Free Nations, which later reconstituted as the Foreign Policy Association.
+As World Affairs Councils were created across the United States, the World Affairs Councils of America National Office was founded in the 1986 to serve as a central hub for the network in Washington, DC.

 In mid-February 2011, Chairman of the Board Ambassador Marc Grossman stepped down to become the United States Special Envoy to Afghanistan and Pakistan, replacing Richard Holbrooke.
 In June 2011, Ambassador Paula Dobriansky filled the position of Chair of the National Board.
 In June 2015, WACA announced that Ambassador Roman Popadiuk who served as the first United States Ambassador to Ukraine under George H. W. Bush, from 1992 to 1993, has been elected the new chairman of the national Board of Directors.
-Following a three month co-chair period, Glenn Creamer succeeded Popadiuk as chairman in November 2020, chosen for his work as chairman of the Catholic Relief Services Foundation.
+Following a three-month co-chair period, Glenn Creamer succeeded Popadiuk as chairman in November 2020, chosen for his work as chairman of the Catholic Relief Services Foundation.

 In 2014, the World Affairs Councils of America won the Diversity and Inclusion (DANDI) Award in the international category.

 Programs

-The World Affairs Councils of America supports a group of 93 councils who present programs annually.
-The Councils sponsor international exchanges, school programs, teachers workshops, foreign policy discussions, national opinion polls, travel programs, young professionals’ programs, conferences, and corporate programs.
+The World Affairs Councils of America supports a network of 90 councils who present programs annually.
+The Councils sponsor international exchanges, school programs, teachers workshops, foreign policy discussions, travel programs, young professionals’ programs, conferences, and corporate programs.

-The national association organizes an annual conference, leadership missions to other nations, a speaker referral system, international speaker exchanges, people-to-people diplomacy missions, educational workshops, book tours, subscription discounts, operations workshops, and video-conferences.
-It has also run national program series such as World Bank Town Meetings, Two Koreas, Future of Russia, Western Hemisphere, Human Rights Worldwide, the EU, Rising Anti-Americanism, American Security, UN Reform, and The People Speak.
+National conference

+The national office organizes an annual conference, usually held in November in Washington, DC.
+Each conference is thematically organized, and includes speakers from think tanks, embassies, governments, non governmental organizations, and corporations.
+At the conference opening dinner, several awards are given, including Council of the year, the Chairman's individual of the year, and the International Service Award.
+Previous International Service Award honorees include Ambassador Thomas Pickering, Linda Thomas-Greenfield, former Secretary of State James Baker, and Ngozi Okonjo-Iweala.